PCanalese/RepData_PeerAssessment1/PA1_template.md

 data_dt_nas$ave_steps=NULL
 ```

-Step 4 Make a histogram of the total number of steps taken each day and Calculate
+Step 4 Make a histogram of the total number of steps taken each day and calculate
 and report the mean and median total number of steps taken per day.